 When installing solar panels, most homeowners aim to cover as close to 100 percent of their home’s electricity usage.
 Doing so means lower electric bills and more savings over time.
 This can be difficult if you’re only installing panels on your existing shed, as they tend to be smaller in size.
 If your shed has a good amount of space, you could look into covering your electricity bill for your property.
 This will require running wiring from your shed to your main house if your electric meter is located in your home.

 Alternatively, another option is to only install solar to provide electricity to the shed itself.
 This solar solution could be particularly useful if your shed functions as a workshop that utilizes lighting or other appliances.
-Installing panels to solely cover electricity usage of your shed will have a lower upfront cost than a typical residential installation because it will require fewer solar panels.
+Installing panels to solely cover the electricity usage of your shed will have a lower upfront cost than a typical residential installation because it will require fewer solar panels.

 Can you use a solar kit to install on your shed?